mbr/alcohol/README.rst

   token = bob.create_password_reset_token(SECRET_KEY)

-alcohol is a framework for handling user :ref:`authentication` and :ref:`authorization`.
+alcohol is a framework for handling user :doc:`authentication` and :doc:`authorization`.
 Both of these parts can be used independently and support SQLAlchemy_ and in-memory backends.

 Authorization is handled using *Role Based Access Controls* (a